theposch/mainstream/docs/auth/AUTH_TESTING_GUIDE.md

 **After Login:**
 1. Should see navigation bar
-2. All nav links work: COSMOS®, Teams, Streams
+2. All nav links work: MAINSTREAM®, Streams

 ---